JohnSundell/Marathon/README.md

 $ marathon update
 ```

-⚒ Edit your scripts using Xcode...
+⚒ Edit, run & debug your scripts using Xcode...
 ```
 $ marathon edit helloWorld
 ```

-...or in your favorite text editor:
+...or in your favorite text editor
 ```
 $ marathon edit helloWorld -no-xcode
 ```